gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 Splits: 5 total, 5 done (100.00%)
 0.64 [18 rows, 1.12KiB] [28 rows/s, 1.76KiB/s]
 ```

+> **What you should see:** The 18 airport columns with their types translated into Trino's type system — `integer` and `double` for numeric fields, `varchar` for text fields.
+The `Extra` and `Comment` columns are empty because they were not specified in the CREATE TABLE DDL.

+> **What just happened?** `DESCRIBE` reads the column definitions from the Hive Metastore table entry and translates them from Hive types (e.g. `string` → Trino `varchar`, `double` → Trino `double`) into Trino's own type system.
+No data was read from MinIO for this metadata operation.

 We can also leave out the `minio.fligth_db` qualifier, because it is the current database.